Luizzati – Blog

 Having a calming evening routine tells your body it’s time to wind down.
 Look into reading, a warm bath, or doing gentle yoga before bedtime.
 Cutting back on screen time in the evening can also contribute to better sleep quality, leaving you feeling refreshed and ready for the impending day.

-8. Connect with Nature
+8. Connect with Nature by Grounding

 9. Foster Social Connections